 It considered the robustness of metrics across different academic disciplines, assessing their potential contribution to the development of research excellence and impact within higher education.

-The review’s outcomes report will interest researchers and will inform the work of the UK higher education funding bodies as they prepare for Research Excellence Framework 2021.
+The review's outcomes report will interest researchers and will inform the work of the UK higher education funding bodies as they prepare for REF 2021.

 The review also has broader relevance beyond higher education, as it also considers the use of metrics in other aspects of government science and industrial policy.